 After pollination, the petals detach and the pistil elongates into a slender curved cylindrical seed pod, slightly bulging at the middle, which grows to a length of 2¾ to 4 inches (7 to 10 cm).
 As the pod ripens, it changes color from green to yellow to pale brown as it dries; it then splits open from the base upward and releases the seeds.
 The oval seeds are about a tenth of an inch long or a little more (2.5 to 3 mm).

-Dendromecon harfordii is not a difficult plant to grow in a Mediterranean climate zone such as that of California, as long as it is given good drainage and sun.
-Some supplemental water helps to get it started as a young plant, but after the first few years it needs very little water even during California’s long dry summers.
+Dendromecon harfordii is not a difficult plant to grow in a Mediterranean climate zone such as that of California, as long as it is given good drainage and sun in the garden.
+Some supplemental water in the landscape helps to get it started as a young plant, but after the first few years it needs very little water even during California’s long dry summers.
 It can tolerate winter lows down to at least 20° F (-7° C).

 Click here to plan your visit to the Garden and check out everything that’s in bloom!